 Short link : opensrs.help/domain-validation

-This guide will walk you through the authorization process for RapidSSL, GeoTrust and Sectigo SSL certificates, and outline the three verification methods to validate an SSL certificate.
+This guide will walk you through the authorization process for RapidSSL, GeoTrust and Sectigo SSL certificates.
+Registrants can choose between three verification methods to validate an SSL certificate.
 The methods are outlined in this article in details.

 What are the three different methods?